Madnessy/ansible-mikrotik/readme.md

   some basic hardening stuff that mikrotik advises to do

 ### firewall
-  add policies , not removing
+  add policies , not removing , made idempotent. needs username +t (this disables detection of terminal capabilities https://wiki.mikrotik.com/wiki/Manual:Console_login_process#Console_login_options )

 ### interfaces
   create a 802.3ad bond or a balance-xor bond